-1 1 The service cost is based on the previous year's valuation, meaning the December 31, 2023 measurement date values are based on the valuation as of December 31, 2022.
+1 The service cost is based on the previous year's valuation, meaning the December 31, 2024 measurement date values are based on the valuation as of December 31, 2023.

-2 Employer contributions are on a net basis after (i) considering the total cash contributions made by the employers, (ii) reducing by the employer contributions made to the 401(h) account, and (iii) increasing by the amount of transfer from the SRBR to the employers' advance reserve for employer contribution made to the 401(h) account in (ii).
-Also, the County and LARPD made voluntary contributions of \$800 million (County Safety) and \$12.61 million (LARPD General), respectively in 2021.
+2 Employer contributions are on a net basis after (i) considering the total cash contributions made by the employers, (ii) reducing by the employer contributions made to the 401(h) account, and (iii) increasing by the amount of transfer from the SRBR to the Employer Advance Reserve for employer contribution made to the 401(h) account in (ii).
+Also, the County and LARPD made voluntary contributions of \$800 million (County Safety and \$12.61 million (LARPD General), respectively in 2021.